 At trial, William Hare turned Kings evidence and indicted William Burke for the murders.
 Burke was publicly hung and then his body was dissected.
 The West Port murders shocked and but also fascinated the public, generating responses in the press, periodicals and popular fiction.
 Songs were written about the crimes of Burke and Hare, their exploits provoked anatomy riots not only in Edinburgh but across Britain, and a new word was added to the lexicon ‘Burking’.

-On January 31st 1829 Walter Scott records in his journal that;
+On 31 January 1829 Walter Scott records in his journal that

 The corpse of the Murderer Burke is now lying in state at the College, in the anatomical class, and all the world flock to see him.
 Who is he that says that we are not ill to please in our objects of curiosity?
 The strange means by which the wretch made money are scarce more disgusting than the eager curiosity with which the public have licked up all carrion details of this business.

 The public fascination with the case and Burke’s dissected body, which so disgusted Scott in 1829, has survived into the twenty-first century.
 Portions of the murderer’s cadaver including his skeleton and a purse believed to be made of his tanned skin can still be viewed in various museums throughout Edinburgh and are extremely popular exhibits.
 Today’s blog is a rather light-hearted ramble around the wonderful museums and galleries which now host the ‘Bits of Burke’, but it shouldn’t blind us to the symbolic resonance of these objects.
 In transforming a man into a thing, the citizens of Edinburgh perhaps turned the tables on a killer who had practised a similar transformation on his victims.
 The anatomy murderer was himself killed, dissected and sold.